 When we arrived in Dublin, Ireland, almost three weeks ago, we discovered a few disturbing shocks; one, the Easirent pick-up location was far from the airport, and when we called for the shuttle, they explained their shuttle was “down.”
 We’d have to take a taxi, paying out of our pocket.

 |Shearing sheep is a popular business in Connemara.|

 This was ridiculous.
 I was determined not to let this fact slide.
 I spoke to a manager at Easirent and insisted they send someone to pick us up or we were going to cancel our three months rental.
 We waited outside for about 30 minutes for the arrival of a driver.

 Once we arrived at the Easirent office, we were shocked once again.
-No doubt, it was our error by not reading the terms and conditions in advance of making the booking.
-Little did we know that this company charged an addition Euro 2800, US $3135.57 for the excess, a fee to cover costs in the event of an accident which were actually charged to our credit card, not just “held.”
+No doubt, our error wasn’t reading the terms and conditions in advance of making the booking.
+Little did we know that this company charged an additional Euro 2800, US $3135.57 for the excess, a fee to cover costs in the event of an accident which were charged to our credit card, not just “held.”

 The actual cost for the car was Euro 1471, US $1647.29.
 What a ripoff!
 As we perused rental car options a few evenings ago, we bypassed every Easirent offering knowing full well it wouldn’t be acceptable.

 Europcar only charged a refundable security deposit Pound Sterling 250, US $316 and Pounds Sterling 1200, US $1517 for the “excess” (on a credit card hold on that portion of the credit card used) and fully released from the card a few days after returning the car.

 |Here again, the little horns are growing.
 Here’s a link on why some sheep have horns and others do not.|